What is Return on Equity?

 There are many reasons why a company’s ROE may beat the historical average or fall short of it.
 For that reason, investors will also often look at complementary metrics such as ROIC to help understand the full picture of the business.

-The return on equity (ROE) formula, if broken down further, can be segmented into three distinct parts:
+The return on equity (ROE) formula – once broken down further into its full-form components – can be segmented into three distinct parts:

 - Net Profit Margin = Net Income ÷ Sales

 - Return on Assets (ROE) = Net Income ÷ Total Assets

 - Financial Leverage = Total Assets ÷ Common Equity